 The actual shelf life will depend on how you store them.
 Just as with foods you buy from the supermarket, the enemies of shelf life are heat, light, moisture, pests, and oxygen.
 A #10 can can protect from all except for the first, so you want to keep your can in a cool place.
 And while the can will keep water out, you don’t want the can to rust, so you also want a dry place.

 Once opened, the shelf life drops dramatically, but is still quite lengthy.
-Ready Store says once opened, they last 3-12 months, and Be Prepared says they last up to a year.
+Ready Store says once opened, they last 3-12 months, and Emergency Essentials says they last up to a year.
 Again, the actual shelf life will depend on the five factors listed above.
 You can throw the opened can in the fridge to make it last longer, or you could even put the food into a mylar bag with an oxygen absorber.

 How do I open the cans?